This is our review of the Virgin Atlantic Reward Mastercard credit card.

 The Virgin Atlantic Reward Mastercard is easily the best free airline or hotel Visa or Mastercard on the market for day to day spending.

-The lack of a sign-up bonus is disappointing.
-The real strength, however, is the on-going earning rate.
+Whilst there is no sign-up bonus, the real strength is the on-going earning rate.
 0.75 Virgin Points for every £1 you spend is an excellent return.

-The bonus of 15,000 points on the £160 paid card means that you should consider paying the £160 fee and getting that one instead – at least for the first year.
+The bonus of 15,000 Virgin Points on the £160 paid card means that you may want to consider paying the fee and getting that one instead for the first year, downgrading later.
 You can apply for the paid card here.

 And depending on where you live, you’ll be able to pop into a Virgin Money lounge (when they reopen) every time you go shopping to get a free cup of tea or coffee and a biscuit.